FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 ## 約梧島 (Yue Wu Island)
 [^2730]

-Not much is known about Yue Wu Island.
+Not much is known about Yue Wu Island, other than the fact that the islands once experienced a magnitude 10 earthquake, causing the island to "sink".

 ## 鱷不群島 (E Bu Islands)
 [^2658]

-![Aerial view of the island](https://github.com/user-attachments/assets/43d2f2cc-8f8f-453c-ad46-aecd23b3d024) Aerial view of the E Bu Islands
+![Aerial view of the island](https://github.com/user-attachments/assets/43d2f2cc-8f8f-453c-ad46-aecd23b3d024)

+Aerial view of the E Bu Islands

 ![idk anymore](https://github.com/user-attachments/assets/cac62159-264e-42cc-90af-f574d3dd3664)

 ![Pool](https://github.com/user-attachments/assets/1d9abc25-068c-499d-a486-6a039d9d65bb)

 A pool, actually [Bride's Pool (新娘潭)](https://zh.wikipedia.org/zh-hk/%E6%96%B0%E5%A8%98%E6%BD%AD).

 Not much is known about the E Bu Islands.

 ## 世囈島 (Shi Yi Island)
 [^2623]

 ![mountain](https://github.com/user-attachments/assets/77369ed3-af07-4379-86e8-738dcc5881a3)

 The sacred mountain, a poorly edited Mount Rushmore

 Not much is known about Shi Yi Island.